ApolloAuto/apollo/docs/FAQs/Dreamview_FAQs.md

 Dreamview uses https://github.com/mrdoob/three.js as graphics library.
 You can modify the frontend code to draw an arrow using the corresponding API of the library.
 After that you need to run a `./apollo.sh build_fe` to compile.

 ---
-## Creating your own Test Cases in DreamView?

-Currently this is not available, but it is definitely on our Radar.

----
 ## How can I test planning algorithms offline?

 Use dreamview and enable sim_control on dreamview to test your planning algorithm.